 For teams moving from the waterfall or practicing a variance of Scrum-But (we do scrum but …) this pattern is not too frightening and preserves a respectful barrier between Dev and QA.

 The second option is to have just one column between “Committed” and “Done”: “In progress”.

-The issue is similar to the chicken and egg question: what came first.
+The issue is similar to the chicken and egg question: what came first?
 If we move to just one column prematurely, while dev and QA work is quite separate, we will not see where things stand.
-Cards will be stuck for a long time on the “in progress” column, waiting for someone to do something.
+Cards will be stuck for a long time in the “in progress” column, waiting for someone to do something.